20 Instances of Death

 of black ink.

-Blind, clawing for surface,
+Clawing for the surface,

-the bottom.
+scrape the waxed bottom.

 Wrong way.